Zettlr/zettlr-docs/docs/en/reference/settings.md

 - `$tocdepth$`: A flag indicating the level up to which a table of contents should be generated.
 - `$tpl$`: A template directive for pandoc.

-> **Attention**: Many of these variables are tailored to the needs of pandoc.
-Of course, you can completely switch the program by replacing `pandoc` with the name of your desired exporting engine, but please beware that it will need to know how to parse pandoc flags.
+> **Attention**: Many of these variables are tailored to the needs of Pandoc.
+Of course, you can completely switch the program by replacing `pandoc` with the name of your desired exporting engine, but please beware that it will need to know how to parse Pandoc flags.

 ## PDF Preferences

 ![The Font tab of the PDF Settings dialog](../img/pdf_settings_font.png)

 We've moved the PDF Preferences to another dialog because there are many you can use.
-These options control how the LaTeX-engine will render your files on PDF-exporting.
+These options control how the LaTeX engine will render your files when exporting to PDF.
 They do not have any effect on all other export formats.
 You can bring up the dialog using either its shortcut `Cmd/Ctrl+Alt+,` or using the respective menu entry.
 The PDF options are also divided by tabs.
 Currently, there are three:

 * Metadata: This controls the metadata field of PDF files.
 * Page: Adjust the layout of pages using this tab.